All Episodes

 And they know it.

-And that's that's why leftists and Democrats have mastered the art, the low arts of exploitation and manipulation.
+And that's why leftists and Democrats have mastered the art, the low arts of exploitation and manipulation.

 That's exactly what they have done.